-The Rocky Mountain University of Health Professions (RMUoHP) Physician Assistant (PA) Program will educate outstanding clinicians equipped to handle the challenges of practicing medicine in a multifaceted and complex healthcare system.
+The Rocky Mountain University of Health Professions (RMUoHP) Physician Assistant (PA) Program educates outstanding clinicians equipped to handle the challenges of practicing medicine in a multifaceted and complex healthcare system.
 Our program emphasizes a holistic patient-centered care approach, educating students not only in the foundational domains of medical knowledge and patient care, but also to:

-- approach complex health problems through sound clinical reasoning, with sensitivity for the unique situation and concerns of each individual patient,
+- approach complex health problems through sound clinical reasoning, with sensitivity for the unique situation and concerns of each individual patient;

-- leverage the powers of information technology and collaborative networking to make thoughtful, evidence-based decisions at the point-of-care,
+- leverage the powers of information technology and collaborative networking to make thoughtful, evidence-based decisions at the point-of-care;

-- master the art of connecting with patients of diverse characteristics and backgrounds, and
+- master the art of connecting with patients of diverse characteristics and backgrounds; and

-- serve as ethical professionals who stand as examples and leaders in their communities and amongst their colleagues
+- serve as ethical professionals who stand as examples and leaders in their communities and amongst their colleagues.

 There is great enthusiasm about our PA program, and for good reason!
 There is a significant need for highly-competent, genuinely-caring physician assistants who provide excellent care for all.
 RMUoHP feels privileged to have the opportunity to deliver an innovative program designed to educate expert PAs who will prove to make a dramatic difference in the communities they serve.